 Hostels have a social component to them that allows you to meet new people and try new things.
 Usually hostels will arrange different social events like pub crawls, walking tours, happy hours, or hostel dinners.
 These serve as a great way to break the ice and get to know other people from around the world.
 This can also be especially fantastic if you’re traveling solo and want to meet new people!

 Make your own food

 Hostels usually have a self-serve kitchen in them.
 This means that you have the option to make your own meals and store some food and snacks while you’re staying there.
-This can be a great way to save money on food, and can be especially great if you are traveling on a budget, or for an extended period of time (even for business).
+This can be a great way to save money on food, and can be especially great if you are traveling on a budget, or for an extended period of time.
 Sometimes when you’re traveling, too, you just need a familiar meal and the comforts of home!

 Tour and city recommendations

 Hotels can offer advice on different sights in the city or recommendations on where to eat, but they usually aren’t known for personal advice or suggestions.
 Hostels, on the other hand, usually have staff that are dedicated to providing you with all the information and recommendations you need to have the best possible time in their city.
 They have maps and will point out popular destinations; will give you good, local food recommendations; and often can book travel or tours for you right on the spot.
 The bottom line is, hostel staff are there to ensure you have the best local experience you can.

 All the amenities